fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

     - **Himiko, High Shaman**
         - Added +2 Happiness per Age on Happiness and Influence Buildings.
         - Added +50% Production towards constructing Happiness and Influence Buildings.
-            - **Dev Note**: Himiko’s Happiness bonuses were powerful, but a little narrow.
+            - **Dev Note**: Himiko's Happiness bonuses were powerful, but a little narrow.
 We felt expanding her kit to include bonuses on Influence buildings would be a good boost without losing her identity.
     - **Jose Rizal**
         - When gaining Rewards from a Narrative Event, you now gain an additional 20 Culture, 20 Gold, and 20 Influence per Age.
-            - **Dev Note**: Influence is a powerful Yield, so we’re careful about how available it is.
+            - **Dev Note**: Influence is a powerful Yield, so we're careful about how available it is.
 When looking for a buff to this Diplomatic Leader though, it was a good opportunity to grant it directly.
     - **Pachacuti**
-        - Cities now gain a bonus to Production equal to 10% of that City’s Food.
+        - Cities now gain a bonus to Production equal to 10% of that City's Food.
             - **Dev Note**: Pachacuti is a good benchmark for what we want a powerful Food-focused leader to be.
-With the Food Curve changes and general balance tweaks we’ve made, he was falling behind.
-This adjustment is a big power boost, and we’ll be keeping an eye on Pachacuti in future updates for any tweaks needed.
+With the Food Curve changes and general balance tweaks we've made, he was falling behind.
+This adjustment is a big power boost, and we'll be keeping an eye on Pachacuti in future updates for any tweaks needed.
     - **Xerxes, Achaemenid**
         - Added +10 Trade Range.
-            - **Dev Note**: Xerxes’ focus on Trade works well, but weighing Settlement placement to ensure Trade connections versus good Yields was more often a chore than an interesting choice.
+            - **Dev Note**: Xerxes' focus on Trade works well, but weighing Settlement placement to ensure Trade connections versus good Yields was more often a chore than an interesting choice.
 The extra range gives Xerxes a little more flexibility to utilize his 'Silk Road' Unique Ability.
 - **Civs**
     - **[Crossroads of the World DLC] Bulgaria**
         - The Tarkhan Commander now allows Units to pillage for 1 movement instead of no movement.
-        - Swapped the effects of the Krum’s Dynasty Unique Ability that grants Food on pillaging with the 'False Retreat' Tradition that grants Production on pillaging.
-When Age Transitioning, you’ll now inherit the new 'False Retreat' Tradition that grants Food.
+        - Swapped the effects of the Krum's Dynasty Unique Ability that grants Food on pillaging with the 'False Retreat' Tradition that grants Production on pillaging.
+When Age Transitioning, you'll now inherit the new 'False Retreat' Tradition that grants Food.
             - **Dev Note**: While it was fun to see strategic players pull off extremely fast wins with this Tradition in Modern, it was not intended behavior.
 This change lets Bulgaria shine in Exploration without trivializing Modern.
     - **[Crossroads of the World DLC] Great Britain**
         - Increased the Culture provided by Antiquarian Unique Explorer Unit from +5 to +20 for every tile in your Capital when you use the Excavate Artifact action.